equinor/septic-config-generator/docs/Howto_SCG.md

 set and replaces it with the result of the `include` items.
 To have a default of including all items in case none of the `if`-expressions match, simply add `if: "true"` as the last `conditional item`.
 This will evaluate to `true` for every row and therefore re-add them.

+When `include` and `exclude` fields are applied to `source` structs, the filtering is global to all use of the source.
+The effect is equivalent to modifying the source file(s) directly.

 ### Source files